hcarty/ocamlbrew/README.md

     -a              Install everything with no prompts
     -o              Install OCaml, no prompts
-    -f              Install OCaml and findlib, no prompts -r              Install OCaml and opam, no prompts -x              Install OCaml, opam, oasis (via opam), no prompts -s [path]       Install OCaml from Subversion [path] -t              Install OCaml from Subversion trunk
+    -f              Install OCaml and findlib, no prompts -r              Install OCaml, findlib, and opam, no prompts -x              Install OCaml, opam, oasis (via opam), no prompts -s [path]       Install OCaml from Subversion [path] -t              Install OCaml from Subversion trunk
     -n [name]       Install under $OCAMLBREW_BASE/[name]

-The build and installation will occur under `$OCAMLBREW_BASE`
-Subversion paths should be relative to `http://caml.inria.fr/svn/ocaml/`
+The build and installation will occur under `$OCAMLBREW_BASE` Subversion paths should be relative to `http://caml.inria.fr/svn/ocaml/`

 #### After installation